gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 ## VII.
 The Philosophical Architecture

 Faust is not only a drama.
-It is a philosophical system —
+It is a philosophical system,
 Goethe's mature philosophy
 expressed in dramatic form.